frankiesanjana/mortgage-calculator/README.md

 <img src="assets/images/features-goodbye.png" alt="View of terminal on screen showing user choice to exit and goodbye message">

+### Other Notes on Features of the Code

+The following notes relate to some features that are present in the code and / or can be seen in the program:

+- I chose to keep all of the values as floats rather than ints because it is possible that a user might want to input an amount borrowed that also includes cents.
+For example, if there are costs added by an agent, these might well not come to a whole dollar – perhaps if they are a percentage of some other amount.
+Similarly, although I am not aware of mortgages that do not run for a whole number of years, it is possible that they exist (or will do so in the future), or a user may want to view details of a hypothetical loan that runs for a non-integer number of years.

+- I have also not restricted the amount borrowed, interest or number of years to a narrow range that is normal for a mortgage in order that the calculator can be used for other modelling if desired.
+For example, details of a small loan or a higher interest rate than is plausible for a mortgage could be entered into the calculator and it would still work as intended.

+- The number of years and the amount borrowed are restricted to being positive numbers only, since we do not plan to model borrowing a negative amount of money (this would effectively be a savings account, which could be modelled in a separate program) and time does not run backwards.
+However, it is theoretically possible for interest rates on mortgages to be negative and indeed this has even happened on rare occasion; see [this link](https://www.theguardian.com/money/2019/aug/13/danish-bank-launches-worlds-first-negative-interest-rate-mortgage) for an example.
+For this reason I have allowed users to input negative interest rates.

 ## Data Model

 ### Object Oriented Programming